-This will also enable stronger links between the region’s Commonwealth diaspora communities and the Commonwealth of Nations, leading to a particular focus on increasing two-way trade, cultural and educational links and any other links designed to enhance the role of the Commonwealth in the strategic plan of the city of Liverpool and the entire Liverpool City Region.
+This will also enable stronger links between the region’s Commonwealth communities and the Commonwealth of Nations, leading to a particular focus on increasing two-way trade, cultural and educational links, and any other links designed to enhance the role of the Commonwealth in the strategic plan of the city of Liverpool and the entire Liverpool City Region.

 The Association also has the wider aim of having Liverpool declared the UK’s first official Commonwealth City and thus promoting the City Region as a Commonwealth Region.